-- A.2.1 Any potential Failure to Comply shall be reported by the DCO to the Results Management Authority (or Testing Authority as applicable) and/or followed up by the Testing Authority and reported to the Results Management Authority as soon as practicable. - A.2.2 If the Results Management Authority determines that there has been a potential Failure to Comply, the Athlete or other Person shall be promptly notified in accordance with Article 5.3.2 and further Results Management shall be conducted as per Article 5 et seq.. - A.2.3 Any additional necessary information about the potential Failure to Comply shall be obtained from all relevant sources (including the Athlete or other Person) as soon as possible and recorded. - A.2.4 The Results Management Authority (and Testing Authority as applicable) shall establish a system for ensuring that the outcomes of its reviews into potential Failures to Comply are considered for Results Management action and, if applicable, for further planning and Target Testing.
+- A.2.1 Any potential Failure to Comply shall be reported by the DCO to the Results Management Authority (or Testing Authority as applicable) and/or followed up by the Testing Authority and reported to the Results Management Authority as soon as practicable. - A.2.2 If the Results Management Authority determines that there has been a potential Failure to Comply, the Athlete or other Person shall be promptly notified in accordance with Article 5.3.2 of the International Standard for Results Management and further Results Management shall be conducted as per Article 5 et seq. of the International Standard for Results Management. - A.2.3 Any additional necessary information about the potential Failure to Comply shall be obtained from all relevant sources (including the Athlete or other Person) as soon as possible and recorded. - A.2.4 The Results Management Authority (and Testing Authority as applicable) shall establish a system for ensuring that the outcomes of its reviews into potential Failures to Comply are considered for Results Management action and, if applicable, for further planning and Target Testing.